ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ~~~~

-### Secure Boot Claim (secure-boot)
+### secboot (Secure Boot) Claim

-The value of true indicates secure boot is enabled.
+A "secboot" claim with value of true indicates secure boot is enabled.
 Secure boot is
 considered enabled when the firmware and operating
 system, are under control of the manufacturer of the entity identified in the
 "oemid" claim described in {{oemid}}.